jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 ## Create an Entry File

-The entry file is what webpack will read to build the bundle, and that is what the static-site-generator-webpack-plugin will use to generate HTML.
+The entry file is what webpack will read to build `bundle.js`, and the static-site-generator-webpack-plugin uses the bundle to generate HTML.

 For a single rendered page, you can skip React Router and create an `entry.js` file like the following.